 - An easy beach read

-- An indulgent love story
+- An indulgent Summer love story

 Since this is such a broad prompt, I can recommend a few that both I and my readers love: